s-dharmam/book-universe/README.md

 ## homepage

 ### features:-
-suggestions based on previous transactions.<br>
+suggestions based on previous transactions in cart.<br>
 probability of particular book being in suggestions is directly corellated to number of times paticular book was bought with books present in cart.<br>

 ![tempsnip](https://user-images.githubusercontent.com/49832962/137640329-8d58d582-6454-4e4b-afdd-246a067e9a41.png)